MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-capacity.md

 # Capacity and SKUs in Power BI embedded analytics

-When moving to production, Power BI embedded analytics requires a capacity (*A*, *EM*, or *P* SKU) for publishing embedded Power BI content.
+Power BI embedded analytics requires a capacity (*A*, *EM*, or *P* SKU) in order to publish embedded Power BI content.

-Capacity is a dedicated set of resources reserved for exclusive use.
+A capacity is a dedicated set of resources reserved for exclusive use.
 It offers dependable, consistent performance for your content.

 >[!NOTE]
->For publishing, you'll need one Power BI Pro or Premium Per User (PPU) account.
+>You'll need a Power BI Pro or Premium Per User (PPU) account to publish content.

 ## What is embedded analytics?

-Power BI embedded analytics includes two solutions:
+Power BI embedded analytics offers two publishing solutions.
+Each solution requires different SKUs.

-* *Power BI Embedded*  - Azure offering
+* [*Power BI Embedded*](#power-bi-embedded)  is an Azure offering aimed at ISVs and developers who want to embed visuals into their applications.

-* Embedding Power BI as part of *Power BI Premium*  - Microsoft Office offering
+* Embedding Power BI is part of Microsoft Office's [*Power BI Premium*](#power-bi-premium).
+It's geared toward enterprises who want a complete BI solution that provides a single view of its organization, partners, customers, and suppliers.

 ### Power BI Embedded